This information explains your radioactive seed localization procedure before your breast surgery at Memorial Sloan Kettering (MSK).

 During Your Procedure

-When the needle is in the correct place, the seed will be released into the tissue and the needle will be removed.
-The seed will stay in your breast.
-Another set of pictures will be taken to show the location of the seed within the area to be biopsied.
-Later, your surgeon will use this picture as a map to guide your surgery.
+When the needle is in the right place, the seed will be placed into the tissue and your doctor will remove the needle.
+The seed will stay in your breast until your surgery.
+You will have another set of pictures taken to show the exact location of the seed.
+Later, your surgeon will use these pictures as a map to guide your surgery.

 After Your Procedure

-If you have any questions, please contact the Radiation Safety Service in the Department of Medical Physics at 212-639-7391.
+If you have any questions or concerns, please contact the Radiation Safety Service in the Department of Medical Physics at 212-639-7391.